Toyin Ojih Odutola: Style and influences

 Ojih Odutola is best known for her detailed portrait drawings, entirely or primarily done in black pen ink.
 Her more recent work has expanded to include charcoal, pastel, chalk, and pencil.
 However, the artist does not consider herself a portraitist; the subjects of her drawings are actually drawn from many different people.
 She credits her high school art teacher, Dana Bathurst, for introducing her to African-American portraiture artists such as Jacob Lawrence, Elizabeth Catlett, Romare Bearden and Barkley L. Hendricks.
 Ojih Odutola has also received inspiration and influence from comic books, Japanese manga, and anime.
 Additionally, studying the works of contemporary artists like Kerry James Marshall, Wangechi Mutu, and Julie Mehretu had an impact while she was in graduate school.

-Ojih Odutola's work is often viewed as challenging the many traditional notions about social and political identity as well as the framework of which it is defined.
-Her work is an intentional means of translating those narratives about race, identity, and class visually.
-This is done through the mediums and surfaces she uses as well as the textures conveyed in the figures and landscapes she portrays in her detailed drawings.
-For Ojih Odutola, the texture is a form of communication and language with the viewer.
-The various marks she creates represent a kind of dialect and accent.
+Ojih Odutola explained that her initial interest in portraiture stemmed from a desire to represent herself and others who share her Black identity, but over time, her focus shifted toward storytelling.
+She observed that artists of color are often subject to biographical interpretations that overshadow the content of their work.
+By creating characters, Ojih Odutola felt liberated from these preconceived narratives, allowing viewers to engage more directly with the imagery and stories presented..

+Themes

+Ojih Odutola's artwork often investigates a variety of themes from socio-economic inequality, the legacy of colonialism, queer and gender theory, notions of blackness as a visual and social symbol, as well as experiences of migration and dislocation.